Related to, producing, or caused by, scraping, scratching or abrasion

 Present participle for to puncture or pierce with a sharp, pointed object

-Present participle for to injure or damage
+Present participle for to cause damage to

 Present participle for to make rough or coarse